tinacms/tina.io/content/guides/tina-cloud/existing-site/register-form.md

 The query object defined above is GraphQL, and maps to the schema that we defined earlier for our content.

+The "formify" option is being used to use the markdown plugin on the body of our content.

 ## Make a commit

 At this point, you should be able to navigate to a blog post's admin page such as [the hello-world post](http://localhost:3000/posts/hello-world).
 This time, when you click the pencil, you will notice that the sidebar contains fields for your content.